 While waiting in a shuttle stand and while riding the bus, maintain social distancing.
-When on the UTA transportation shuttle, wear a mask before entering the bus and avoid touching surfaces with your hands.
+When on the UTA transportation shuttle, it is recommended that you wear a mask before entering the bus and avoid touching surfaces with your hands.
 Do not ride if ill.
 Avoid interactions with the operator and respect their need to distance from passengers.
-Upon disembarking, wash your hands or use hand sanitizer with at least 60% alcohol as soon as possible and before removing your mask.
+Upon disembarking, wash your hands or use hand sanitizer with at least 60% alcohol as soon as possible.